stiglers-eponym/BeamerPresenter/README.md

 # BeamerPresenter
-BeamerPresenter is a PDF viewer for presentations, which shows presentation slides in one window and notes for the speaker (or the same presentation slides) with some additional information in a second window.
+BeamerPresenter is a PDF viewer for presentations, which opens a presentation screen and a control screen in two different windows.
+The control screen optionally shows slides from a dedicated notes document instead of the slides for the audience.
+Additional information on the control screen includes the current time, a timer for the presentation, and previews of the next slides.

+Features include slide transitions, multimedia content, different options for efficient and fast navigation, and different tools for highlighting and drawing in the presentation.

-BeamerPresenter is mainly tested on Arch Linux with X11 or wayland using presentations created by LaTeX beamer.
+Written in Qt, BeamerPresenter is cross-platform, but mainly tested on Arch Linux with X11 or wayland using presentations created by LaTeX beamer.
+In general Qt programs more stable in X11 than in wayland.

 ## Build